 Standard Swiss rail passes are valid in the Jungfrau region:

-- Holders of a SBB Halbtaxabo (Half Fare) or a Swiss Half-Fare Card receive fifty percent discount on all the railway fares of the Jungfraubahnen.
+- Holders of an SBB Halbtaxabo (Half Fare) or a Swiss International Half-Fare Card receive a fifty percent discount on all the railway fares of the Jungfraubahnen.

 - Bearers of a Generalabonnement SBB or a Swiss Travel Pass may travel for free as high as Wengen, Mürren and Grindelwald but pay half price for further trains.
 Swiss Travel Pass holders receive only 25% discounts on the railway sections Wengen-Kleine Scheidegg-Jungfraujoch-Kleine Scheidegg-Grindelwald.